DigitalState/Demo/resource/fixtures/README.md

     owner_uuid: a9d68bf7-5000-49fe-8b00-33dde235b327 # Backoffice
 ```

-In the example above, we are wanting to load 2 individual identities in the known state, Morgan and Taylor.
+In the example above, we are wanting to load 2 individual identities in the known state, **Morgan** and **Taylor**.
 Both identities are owned by the same BusinessUnit.
 A convenient way to optimize this is to use the prototype attribute to define sensible defaults.

 The Platform would interpret the above as followed: